2009-2010 School Year

 October 29, 2007

 Jerry Greenfield and his business partner Ben Cohen helped turn a storefront venture into a $300 million ice cream empire.
 But he is also famous for the way the business was built - an environment where social responsibility and creative management were strengths rather than weaknesses.
-Mr. Greenfield generously spent hours with Doane College students in classes, at dinner, and even sitting down to be interviewed by the students who would introduce him later that evening - all before the lecture even began.
+Mr. Greenfield generously spent hours with Doane University students in classes, at dinner, and even sitting down to be interviewed by the students who would introduce him later that evening - all before the lecture even began.
 As if his "rousing tribute to America's entrepreneurial spirit", as it is often called, wasn't enough, he brought enough coupons for everyone who attended the lecture to have a free pint of Ben & Jerry's ice cream of their choice.
 Mr. Greenfield currently holds the title with his former company of Co-Founder and serves as the president of the charitable Ben & Jerry's Foundation.
 He's also a "Joy Pooh-Bah Emeritus," sometimes consulting for the Joy Gang, a group of Ben & Jerry's employees dedicated to bringing more joy into the workplace through fun activities.

 2006-2007 School Year